Mohammed-Sibahi/Azure-library/README.md

 # Azure Library
 This is one of my first projects with PHP.
-It has a
+It has a  login page that leads to the homepage where the book "The developer's guide to azure" can be downloaded.
+It includes HTML, CSS, BOOTSTRAP & Microsoft Fluent UI, along with PHP.

 ## Features included